Island in the Sun (film): Plot

 During one spring in the 1950s the complex relationships of four couples, of black, white and mixed race, play out against the pronounced social inequality dividing the ruling British elite and the slave-descended native population of a small (fictitious) West Indian island.

-Maxwell Fleury (James Mason) is a white plantation owner's son who suffers from an inferiority complex and makes rash decisions to prove his worth.
-He is tormented by the jealousy of his wife Sylvia (Patricia Owens), and is envious of his younger sister Jocelyn (Joan Collins), who is being courted by the handsome, young, Oxford-bound Euan Templeton (Stephen Boyd), newly arrived on Santa Marta to visit his father, Lord Templeton (Ronald Squire), the island's governor.
+Maxwell Fleury is a white plantation owner's son who suffers from an inferiority complex and makes rash decisions to prove his worth.
+He is tormented by the jealousy of his wife Sylvia, and is envious of his younger sister Jocelyn, who is being courted by the handsome, young, Oxford-bound Euan Templeton, newly arrived on Santa Marta to visit his father, Lord Templeton, the island's colonial governor.

-David Boyeur (Harry Belafonte), an ambitious and self-advancing young black union leader emerging as a powerful politician, is diplomatically courted by Templeton yet seen by some as a threat to the white ruling class.
-Mavis Norman (Joan Fontaine), the widow of the deceased elder scion of the Fleury plantation, Arthur, develops a romantic interest in David that leads to both attraction and tension between the two.
+David Boyeur, an ambitious and self-advancing young black union leader emerging as a powerful politician, is diplomatically courted by Templeton yet seen by some as a threat to the white ruling class.
+Mavis Norman, the widow of the deceased elder scion of the Fleury plantation, Arthur, develops a romantic interest in David that leads to both attraction and tension between the two.

-Denis Archer (John Justin), the governor's aide-de-camp and want-to-be novelist, becomes smitten by Margot Seaton (Dorothy Dandridge), a mixed-race beauty seeking to better her position in life through hard work over irrepressible feminine charm.
+Denis Archer, the governor's aide-de-camp and want-to-be novelist, becomes smitten by Margot Seaton, a mixed-race beauty seeking to better her position in life through hard work over irrepressible feminine charm.
 He wins her away from David and gets her a job as a secretary in the governor's office.

-Insecure in his marriage, Maxwell magnifies a case of mistaken identity into the obsession that his wife is having an affair with Hilary Carson (Michael Rennie), an attractive and single former war hero.
+Insecure in his marriage, Maxwell magnifies a case of mistaken identity into the obsession that his wife is having an affair with Hilary Carson, an attractive and single former war hero.
 He strangles Carson during a quarrel, then tries to make it look like a robbery.
-Colonel Whittingham (John Williams), the cagey chief of police, investigates the crime as a murder.
-Soon, he begins dropping telling hints to Maxwell drawn from Dostoevsky's "Crime and Punishment".
+Colonel Whittingham, the cagey chief of police, investigates the crime as a murder.
+Soon, he begins dropping telling hints to Maxwell drawn from Dostoevsky's Crime and Punishment.